 Displaying her paperwork from the pound which gave her birth date and year, I did wonder how anyone who had her for so long could surrender her to a high kill pound.

-Back to Miss Marple, the cat.
-In the early stages she simply bounced back on, we put her off she bounced back.
-Ad infinitum.
-Soon though, she developed a better technique consisting of a blood curdling growl and a fixed maniacal stare.
-There was always the need to ‘talk her down’ while one of us appealed to the other for urgent help.
+In the early stages she simply bounced back on, we put her down, she bounced back.
+We had acquired a bungy jumping cat it seemed.
+Soon though, she developed a better technique, consisting of a blood curdling growl and a fixed maniacal stare, which she turned, glassy eyed upon the perpetrator upon whose lap she was lying.
+There became the need to ‘talk her down’ while one of us appealed to the other for urgent help.
 It was the way she hung on to vulnerable flesh with extended claws that complicated matters.

 Once the talons were somehow disconnected, woe betide the cat or cats in the near vicinity.
 Charging at them and slicing the air around their body parts like a true sword fighter because....it must be their fault!
 Afterwards the run with hunched back and tippy toes.
 A person has to laugh.
 Muffled of course for obvious reasons.